 Works should be concrete in sharing descriptions and stories from a particular time and place, whether the work employs a traditional or experimental style, and should succeed in showing the humanity in that time and place.
 To do that, writers should describe the scenes, name the places, use at least first names of people, and be as vivid as possible.

-If you have questions about whether your work or subject matter falls within the parameters of the project, read “A note on the parameters for submissions and writers” on the about page.
+If you have questions about whether your work or subject matter falls within the parameters of the project, read the editor’s inaugural blog post “Definitions, Numbers, an Exodus, and the Stories.”

 long form is for contemplative and narrative works of creative nonfiction from 1,000 to 7,500 words, or for longer interviews.
 These works should dive deep into complexities and nuances, rather than simply rambling out a succession of episodes.